EU GENERAL DATA PROTECTION REGULATION (GDPR)

 Article 31 of the GDPR requires that, as soon as the data controller becomes aware a personal data breach has occurred, it should, without undue delay and, where feasible, not later than 72 hours after becoming aware of it, notify the personal data breach to the Information Commissioners Office (ICO).

 Section 4 of the regulation introduces a statutory role of Data Protection Officer (DPO).
 Most organisations handling personal data, both data controllers and data processors, will require a DPO who will have a key role in ensuring compliance with the GDPR.

-There are a lot of things that need to be taken into consideration and sorted well in advance of the go-live date of 25th May 2018.
-If you need speciﬁc help or need someone to discuss your requirements with, please contact SMP Risk Managed, by using our contact form, and we will call you right back.
+There are a lot of things that need to be taken into consideration and if you need speciﬁc help or need someone to discuss your requirements with, please contact SMP Risk Managed, by using our contact form, and we will call you right back.